|Expert links:||"Rozites" caperatus||C. violaceus||Hypogeous|

 C. albofragrans - white, cylindric stem (bigger than C. 'crystallinus'), odor like C. percomis.
 Under oak. (/Phlegmacioides)

-C. argutus - whitish but stains yellow-brown in age, then resembles C. papulosus, etc. Hardwoods.
+C. argutus - whitish but odorless and with a few veil remnants on the stem that glow in UV light.
+Hardwoods.
 Thinly viscid.
 Almost silky.
 Possible slightly rooting stem. (/Arguti)

 Viscid species with uniformly thick and stocky stems, caps sometimes >10cm across.
 If the stem is not stocky, hopefully the cap will still be large.